rschmied/wsma_python/README.md

 # wsma_python
 This Python module shows some examples of interacting with the WSMA (Web Services Management Agent) protocol on Cisco devices.

 WSMA is supported on most Cisco enterprise devices (routers/switches), and first shipped in 2007.
-WSMA can run over http(s) or ssh.
+WSMA can run over HTTP(S) or SSH.

 ## Installation